The key importance of the Small Island Developing States

-Getting to the meeting table is expensive however, and there will be powerful interests preferring to make backroom deals and bilateral agreements to discourage States from taking action.
+Getting to the meeting table at the ICC is expensive however, and there will be powerful interests preferring to make backroom deals and bilateral agreements to discourage States from taking action.

 This is where Mission LifeForce can make all the difference.
 The contribution and participation of many thousands of legal trustees across the globe shall provide the support of funds and visibility, creating a safe and transparent space for those States with the courage to take the legal fast lane.
 With all of us behind them, they can stand strong and move forward without compromise, in public view and with public support.